trbabb/geomc/doc/style_guide.md

         }
     }

 Initializer lists have one init per line.
 There is no space between the function definition and the inciting colon.
-Like long function definitions, inits are indented one deeper than the function body:
+Like long function definitions, inits are indented one deeper than the function body, and line wrapping bumps the opening brace to its own line:

     Foo::Foo(int a, int b):
             member_one(a),
+            member_two(b)
-            member_two(b) {
+    {
         // body goes here
         // ...
     }